Nemus-Project/haptic-harpsichord-nime-2025/src/article.md

 immediately available in the configuration and length required, as such a cable loom needed to be made which meant crimping cables by hand.
-A crimping tool from JST is prohibitively expensive compared to the cost of other components in the project*.
+A crimping tool from JST is prohibitively expensive compared to the cost of other components in the project \footnote{from RS https://uk.rs-online.com/web/p/crimp-tools/6880877 £508 (inc. VAT)}.
 The crimping tool also appeared to be uncommon and was not readily available in the workshops at the projects disposal.
 Eventually a tool was found, but an alternative approach was also researched in order to maintain the criteria of accessibility.

-A locator was adapted from a creative commons stl model https://www.thingiverse.com/thing:1646016 that allowed a generic crimping tool to be adapted for use with JST-PH crimps† \\figure{}.
+A locator was adapted from a creative commons stl model
+\footnote{https://www.thingiverse.com/thing:1646016} that allowed a generic crimping tool to be adapted for use with JST-PH crimps† \\figure{}.
 The locator was printed using a Bambu X1 3D printer.

-_** A second alterntaive was assembling cables from other sets that were at hand._ _* from RS https://uk.rs-online.com/web/p/crimp-tools/6880877 £508 inc VAT_ _† model available in the git repository_
+A second alterntaive was assembling cables from other sets that were at hand.

 - mount for nano  to allow switching
 - initially push fit 2.54mm header